-Some buy-to-let properties cost more than others to maintain depending on the age, condition and other responsibilities, such as lifts in blocks of flats.
-The single biggest cost is likely to be your mortgage repayments.
-At present mortgage rates are low, but this won't last forever so you need to make allowances for a significant rises over the coming years.
+Some buy-to-let properties cost more than others to maintain depending on the age, condition and other responsibilities, such as lifts in apartment blocks.
+The single biggest cost is likely to be your mortgage repayments and at present mortgage rates are low, but this won't last forever so you need to make allowances if there are significant rises over the coming years.
 You will also need to insure the property and its contents, plus it is wise to consider public liability insurance and rental insurance.
 If the property is leasehold you will also have to pay an annual ground rent and service charge.

 What are my responsibilities as a landlord

-If you are planning to become a buy-to-let landlord for the first time then you need to be aware of your legal responsibilities regarding any properties that are let.
+If you are planning to become a buy-to-let landlord for the first time then you need to be aware of your legal responsibilities regarding any properties that you are offering to let.